 What is essential is to determine a set of pertinent criteria and in accordance with these criteria to directly address the diverse solutions that can be discerned.
 It is not so much a matter of quantifying as it is of ordering the various criteria and solutions.
 What predominates is the relative, qualitative meaning.

 What must be simplified and universalized is not so much the factors of decision that come into play as the procedures of decision making, the programs that allow one to address a mass of data.
-In a certain sense, the greater the number of criteria, the more precise will be the representation of reality.
+In a certain sense, the more important the criteria, the more accurate the representation of reality.

 We could imagine the general contours of a future debate on the importance of various energy sources.
 A vast amount of data will come into play.
 A single criterion can only be used at the cost of distorting reality.
 Comprehensive decisions will have to be made in accordance with the different resources and needs of each region.